spdk/spdk.github.io/development.md

 communications channels described on the [Community](/community/) page.

 Patch submission is done through GerritHub where patches are voted on by everyone in the community.
-A patch requires a minimum of two +2 votes before it will be merged. +2 votes are reserved for the project maintainers who can also be found on the mailing list or in IRC.
+A patch usually requires a minimum of two +2 votes before it will be merged. +2 votes are reserved for the [core maintainers](#core) who can be contacted on the mailing list or in IRC.

 <a id="gerrithub"></a>
 ## GerritHub Configuration